saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 ## Using NAPALM for information retrieval

-In the example, we will have NAPALM do the following with a Juniper and a Cisco device:
+In this example, we will have NAPALM do the following with a Juniper and a Cisco device:
 - display information that describes the device
 - display information about the BGP neighbors